 Well its almost the end of the growing season in the UK and its now time to work out what to setup for next year.

-The vegetable garden has been created for only two months and it has just been expanded.
+The kitchen garden has been created for only two months and it has just been expanded.
 I recently built a new stone wall retainer which meant I had the perfect chance to redesign the existing banking nearby to the existing veg plot.

 And so now I have the dilemma of what and also how much should I grow for the family.